nocapro/relaycode-tui/docs/flow.todo.md

+=== DONE

-transaction history screen and transaction detail screen
+1. transaction history screen and transaction detail screen

-add feature , open transaction yaml file or files in their ide editor
+add feature , so user can open transaction yaml file or files in their ide editor

+2. dont forget to add to debug menu for any new screen state

+3. dont forget to update readme if you have updated design

-===
+=== DONE

 transaction detail screen and review screen